 South of the area for the priests is the “offering” that is the area for the city of Jerusalem.
 That area is also 25,000 cubits from east to west, but is only half the size from north to south; 5,000 cubits instead of 10,000 cubits (Ezek.
 48:15).
 The dimensions and partial description of the Millennial city of Jerusalem are given in Ezekiel 48:16-20; 30-35).
 Jerusalem is on the south side of Mount Zion as described here and stated in Ezekiel 40:2.
 So as seen from an airplane’s viewpoint, Mount Zion is a high mountain with the Temple on the top which has an area for the priests associated with it.
 North of the area for the priests, on the north slope of the mountain, is an area for the Levites, and south of the area for the priests, on the south slope of Mount Zion, is the city of Jerusalem, which is just under 1.5 miles (2.4 km) square.
 The description of Jerusalem can be somewhat difficult in Ezekiel 48 because it is only called “the city,” and never by its name, Jerusalem.

 [For more information on the measurements, see commentary on Ezek.
 48:8, “25,000 cubits.”
-For more information on Christ’s Millennial Kingdom, see Appendix 3, “Christ’s Future Kingdom on Earth”].
+For more information on Christ’s Millennial Kingdom, see Appendix 3, “Christ’s Future Kingdom on Earth.”]

 “25,000 cubits.”
-The standard of measurement in chapter 48 is never given, but because of size of Israel and the areas given, and because in Ezekiel 40:5 the measuring reed used was in royal cubits, it is logical to conclude that the “royal cubit” (which is a regular cubit and a hand width: Ezek.
+The standard of measurement in chapter 48 is never given, but because of the size of Israel and the areas given, and because in Ezekiel 40:5 the measuring reed used was in royal cubits, it is logical to conclude that the “royal cubit” (which is a regular cubit and a hand width: Ezek.
 40:5) of about 20.59 inches (52.3 centimeters) is the standard of measurement used in Ezekiel 48.
-The actual length of the cubit and royal cubit are debated by scholars, but they generally estimate the length of the royal cubit to be between 20.3 inches (51.56 cent.) and 20.7 inches (52.57 cent), although some go up to 21 inches (53.34 cent).
+The actual lengths of the cubit and royal cubit are debated by scholars, but they generally estimate the length of the royal cubit to be between 20.3 inches (51.56 cent.) and 20.7 inches (52.57 cent), although some go up to 21 inches (53.34 cent).
 Nevertheless, recent study done in Israel has led researchers to conclude that the ancient royal cubit was 52.3 centimeters, or 20.59 inches.

 If that is the case, then 25,000 royal cubits is just over 8 miles (8.12 miles; 13.06 km), and the sacred area in the Millennial Kingdom will be a square of just over 8 miles.
 The 10,000 royal cubits (cp.
 Ezek.
 48:9) is roughly 3.25 miles (5.23 km).
 The 5,000 royal cubits (Ezek.
 48:14) is about 1.62 miles (2.6 km).